diedeno/OS-SMuFL-Fonts/Chardonnay/Readme.md

 Copyright (c) 2025 Diego Denolf (graffesmusic) - mapping to SMuFL standard and renamed Chardonnay.

-Originally for use with Musescore:
+Originally named Parnassus; for use with Musescore:
 Copyright (C) 2013  Kristof Bastiaensen

 Modified for use with LilyPond:
-Copyright (C) 2014  Abraham Lee
+Copyright (C) 2014  Abraham Lee with name Paganini.

 Original announcement (via archive.org) (https://web.archive.org/web/20141125150420/http://www.resonata.be/archives/117)